golanlevin/p5-single-line-font-resources/README.md

 ![p5_leonsans_font](p5_leonsans_font/p5_leonsans_font.gif)

-This is a p5.js port of [*LeonSans*](https://github.com/cmiscm/leonsans) by [Jongmin Kim](https://blog.cmiscm.com/) (2019), a procedural single-stroke Latin font. *LeonSans* is distinctive in that it is a [*variable single-stroke font*](https://en.wikipedia.org/wiki/Variable_font): its *weight* parameter (1–900) simultaneously controls both the rendered stroke thickness and the underlying Bézier geometry: control points morph between a thin and a bold variant — so heavier weights produce genuinely different letterforms rather than simply thicker lines.
+This is a p5.js port of [*LeonSans*](https://github.com/cmiscm/leonsans) by [Jongmin Kim](https://blog.cmiscm.com/) (2019), a procedural single-stroke Latin font. *LeonSans* is distinctive in that it is a [*variable single-stroke font*](https://en.wikipedia.org/wiki/Variable_font): its *weight* parameter (1–900) simultaneously controls both the rendered stroke thickness and the underlying Bézier geometry: control points morph between a thin and a bold variant — so heavier weights produce genuinely different letterform shapes rather than simply thicker lines.
 Because of its variable weight, this single-line font may be particularly well-suited to supporting plotting with thick pens.
 This port also includes a special *roundCaps* option suited for pen-plotters; when enabled, each open stroke endpoint is pulled inward by half the stroke width, ensuring that round-ended strokes land exactly where square caps would. *LeonSans* is available:

 * In [this repository](p5_leonsans_font/sketch.js)
 * At [editor.p5js.org](https://editor.p5js.org/golan/sketches/aPH2RXnd1)